PKazm/vhdl-experiments/Blinking_MSS/README.md

 # WIP
 # Blinking_MSS
 This project builds off of the APB3_Practice project to utilize peripherals located within the Smartfusion2 Microcontroller Subsystem instead of Fabric cores.
+It also includes LED control from earlier work and will wrap everything together.

 This project is a work in progress and will change over time.